More details released in Pleasure Island crash that killed 2 - Port Arthur News

 Texas 82 at the Causeway Bridge was closed to traffic from Umphrey State Park to the entrance of South Levy Road.

 Police asked motorists to take alternate routes to and from Cameron Parish, Louisiana and travel across the Causeway Bridge was not allowed.
-The road reopened shortly after 6 p.m.

 The fatal crash is under investigation by the Criminal Investigations Division of the Port Arthur Police Department.